-4. Ask favors.
+Ask for favors.

-This might seem counter-intuitive, but there's good science around the benefits of asking people for favors.
-Whether they do the favor or not, the data shows that they think more highly of you for having asked.
-So from time to time, ask for a favor.
+This might seem counterintuitive, but there's good science around the benefits of asking people for favors.
+Whether they grant the favor or not, data shows that they think more highly of you for having asked.
+From time to time, ask for a small favor.

-They are more likely to do it if they will get something out of it.
-You might ask them to take a quick 2-minute survey about a hot topic in your industry.
+For example, ask for their input on a topic or if they would be willing to take a quick 2-minute survey about a hot topic in your industry.

-Don't ask often - quarterly is plenty - but this can be a powerful tool in your relationship-building arsenal
+Don't ask often - quarterly is plenty - but this can be a powerful tool in your relationship-building arsenal.

-5. Move off LinkedIn.
+Move off LinkedIn.

-LinkedIn is a great place to meet people, start building relationships, and maintain mindshare in a lightweight way.
-But if you really want to advance the relationship you will need to talk to them.

-Ask for a short conversation.
-We find asking for a 10-minute call works well.
+LinkedIn is a great place to meet people, build relationships, and maintain mindshare.
+But if you really want to advance the relationship you will need to move off LinkedIn.
+Ask for a short conversation, such as a 10-minute call.

 Give them a reason to talk - don't just say you want to learn more about them and their business.
 No one has time for that.
 Instead, offer value.
-Make sure they will get something out of it and explain what that is.
+Make sure they will get something out of it and explain what that something is.